What is IR35? Am I inside or outside? Help!

 It will help your cause if you’re working on two or three paid projects at any given time.
 For different paymasters, of course.

-These could be JVs or ad hoc freelance agency assignments.
+These could be JVs (joint ventures) or ad hoc freelance agency assignments.
 You don’t even have to do those in your working week.
-Tackle secondary projects at the weekend if your main engagement looks similar to a routine 9-5 schedule.
+Work secondary projects at weekends if your main engagement fits around a 9-5 schedule.

-Undertaking your own industry learning is also another great way of showing HMRC that you’re in business to grow.
-Client mentoring can be welcome, but be careful.
+Undertaking industry-specific learning is another way of showing that you’re in business to grow.
+Client mentoring has its place, but be careful.
 That could give the wrong impressions about your relationship.

-If there is a learning curve involved in accepting a contract, have your client deduct a minimal amount for “training”.
+Sometimes, a learning curve is part and parcel of a contract award.
+If so, have your client deduct a minimal amount for “training”.

-Yes, it’s an expense, but tiny compared to HMRC adjudging you as receiving in-house training.
+Yes, it’s an expense you wouldn’t have to pay as an employee.
+But it’s tiny compared to HMRC adjudging you as receiving in-house training.

 Obligation and Provision of Equipment

 Provision of equipment is always an issue if you’re working on client-sensitive information.
-But your client won’t risk their contract just to satisfy your IR35 requirement.
+But your client won’t risk upsetting their customer just to meet your IR35 requirement.

-They’ll be more concerned about the Data Protection Act, if the type of work falls under its jurisdiction.
+They’ll be more concerned about the Data Protection Act for work under its jurisdiction.

 In such instances, ask your client to provide a clause in your contract.
 Have them underline that no contractor-side tools are acceptable.
-It will look even better if you can ask the client to charge you a small fee for the hire of their equipment to help you carry out your service.
+Even better is asking the client to charge a small fee for equipment hire to help you carry out your service.

-Do whatever you can to show that all work must be undertaken on site using a client’s equipment in order to carry out your contract.
-If you can, it’s doubtful that HMRC will try to use this against you in establishing a closer than usual proximity to your client.
+Do what you can to show that all work must be undertaken on site and using a client’s equipment.
+Highlight that without meeting this requirement, you couldn’t carry out your contract.

-The tax man will look for instances that suggest you’re becoming “part and parcel” of a client’s business.
+IR35 teams will look for factors that suggest you’re “part and parcel” of a client’s business.
 In that respect, if you’re offered any of the following, you must politely refuse:

 - invitations to company events and subsidised meals;